'People Around The President Are Trying To Stop Him,' 'Times' Journalist Says

 Pulitzer Prize-winning New York Times reporter Michael Schmidt says one of the most unusual aspects of the White House administration is the existence of people who are trying to stop President Trump from acting in a way that could hurt the country or break the law.

 Schmidt describes McGahn as "the most fascinating character of the Trump era."
-In June 2017, when Trump wanted to fire special counsel Robert Mueller, it was McGahn who pushed back, threatening to quit rather than to order the Justice Department to dismiss Mueller.
+In June 2017, when Trump wanted to fire special counsel Robert Mueller, McGahn pushed back, threatening to quit rather than to order the Justice Department to dismiss Mueller.

 Less than a year later, in April 2018, the president considered ordering the Justice Department to prosecute Comey and political adversary Hillary Clinton.
 Again, McGahn warned Trump that such a move could be grounds for impeachment.